 Mutual TLS handshake

 Aktia implements mutual TLS for secure connection.
-All requests are made over https and TLS version 1.2 is recommended.
+All requests are made over https and TLS version 1.2 is required.

 Testing the eIDAS certificate

 Aktia provides endpoints for testing the eIDAS certificates.
 The endpoints are: